bizz84/open_weather_example_flutter/README.md

 ## App Architecture

-The app is composed by two main layers.
+The app is composed by three main layers.

 ### Data Layer

-The data layer contains a single weather repository that is used to fetch weather data from the [OpenWeatherMap API](https://openweathermap.org/api).
+The data layer contains a single `HttpWeatherRepository` that is used to fetch weather data from the [OpenWeatherMap API](https://openweathermap.org/api).

 The data is then parsed (using Freezed) and returned using **type-safe** entity classes (`Weather` and `Forecast`).